Computational-Plant-Science/pycyapi/README.md

   path: /iplant/home/username/directory
 ```

-To configure a workflow to pull a directory from iRODS and spawn multiple containers to process files in parallel, use `kind: file` and a directory `path`:
+To configure a workflow to pull a directory from the Data Store and spawn multiple containers to process files in parallel, use `kind: file` and a directory `path`:

 ```yaml
 input: